 - The semester begins Jan.
-14: Housing move-in day is Jan.
-9, the spring semester officially kicks off Jan.
-14 with the first day of classes and UNT is closed Jan.
-21 for Martin Luther King, Jr. Day.
+13: Housing move-in day is Jan.
+8, the spring semester officially kicks off Jan.
+13 with the first day of classes.

 - Mean Green Spring Fling Jan.
-16: The annual involvement fair welcomes the spring semester and will take place from 6 to 8 p.m. in University Union Ballrooms 314 and 333.
-The event features music and performances from various student organizations.
+15: The annual involvement fair welcomes the spring semester and will take place from 6 to 8 p.m. in University Union Ballrooms 314 and 333.
+The event features over 150 student organizations and campus departments.

 - Denton Black Film Festival Jan.
-23-27: The fifth annual Denton Black Film Festival will showcase and celebrate the accomplishments of black filmmakers including actors, producers, directors and other industry professionals.
+22-26: The sixth annual Denton Black Film Festival will showcase and celebrate the accomplishments of black filmmakers including actors, producers, directors and other industry professionals.

 - Athletics in January: There are numerous opportunities to cheer on the Mean Green as the spring semester begins.
-Highlights include eight home games played by the men’s and women’s basketball teams against Conference USA opponents like UTSA, UTEP and Rice, as well as swimming and diving senior night against Rice Jan.
-11 and the tennis team hosting Lamar Jan.
-26.
+Highlights include nine home games in January played by the men’s and women’s basketball teams against Conference USA opponents like UTSA, UTEP and Rice, as well as four swimming and diving competitions.
+The tennis team hosts Lamar Jan.
+25.

-- Athletics in February: As the basketball season winds down, the men’s and women’s teams will play a combined six home games in February.
-Meanwhile the tennis team will have six home dates against teams such as Sam Houston State, Kansas State and Arizona, and the softball team will host the Mean Green Classic Feb.
-15-17.
+- Athletics in February: As the basketball season winds down, the men’s and women’s teams will play a combined five home games in February.
+Meanwhile the tennis team will have five home dates against teams such as South Florida, Memphis and Louisiana Tech, and the softball team will host the North Texas Tournament Feb.
+14-16.

 - Early Registration for Summer and Fall classes: Although official dates haven’t been set yet, early registration for the summer and fall semesters usually kicks off within the first couple of weeks of March, so be sure to mark your calendars so you can craft the perfect class schedule.

-- EarthFest April 25: UNT’s annual Earth Day celebration will feature live entertainment, local vendors, student organizations, food and educational activities on the Library Mall.
+- EarthFest April 22: UNT’s annual Earth Day celebration will feature live entertainment, local vendors, student organizations, food and educational activities.

-- Athletics in April: The first weekend of April will give Mean Green fans a football preview at the annual Spring Game scrimmage.
-As the spring athletics seasons wind down, fans can catch the tennis team’s season finale as they host SMU April 10, as well as a four game home stand for the softball team April 17-24 that ends with a big matchup against Oklahoma State.
+- Athletics in April: Mean Green fans can look forward to a football preview at the annual Spring Game scrimmage.
+As the spring athletics seasons wind down, fans can catch the tennis team’s season wrap up as they host UT Arlington April 7, as well as a four-game home stand for the softball team April 15-19 that ends with a big matchup against Florida International University.

-- Softball season finale May 4-5: Mean Green softball wraps up their season in Denton with a two-game series on their home turf against Middle Tennessee.
+- Softball season finale May 1-3: Mean Green softball wraps up their season in Denton with a three-game series on their home turf against the University of Alabama at Birmingham.

-- Graduation Block Party May 10: Graduating students can invite family and friends to this block party-style celebration featuring live music, food trucks, giveaways and fireworks.
+- Graduation Block Party May 8: Graduating students, their family and friends, and all students, faculty and staff are invited to this block party-style celebration featuring live music, food trucks, giveaways and fireworks.